Kummirai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 102-if_only script
 Chages the owner of the file hello to betty only if it is owned by the user guillaume

+103-Star_Wars script
+Play the StarsWars IV episode in the terminal